Arkadi Monastery: The hospice

 The northwestern part of the monastery holds a hospice.
 Before 1866, this place held the hegumen's home, which was completely destroyed in the battle.
 It was a two-story building, the ground floor of which held kitchens and a dining room.
 From the dining room, a staircase led to a big room called the Synode room and was where the monks gathered after services.

 After 1866, the house was left in ruins for a number of years due to a lack of funds to rebuild.
 Near the end of the 19th century, the hegumen Gabriel Manaris visited several cities in Russia to try to raise funds to reconstruct the building.
 He collected money, sacred urns and priestly clothing.
 In 1904, under the direction of the bishop of Rethymno, Dionyssios, the house was cleared and replaced with a hospice, which was finished in 1906.

 The stables

 Outside the monastery, approximately 50 metres from the western door, are located the former stables of the monastery.
 They were constructed in 1714 by the hegumen Neophytos Drossas, which can be seen from the inscription over the door.

-The building is 23.9 metres long and 17.2 metres wide.
-It is divided into three sections, each 4.3 metres.
-The internal and external walls are 1 metre wide.
+The building is 23.9 m long and 17.2 m wide.
+It is divided into three sections, each 4.3 m.
+The internal and external walls are 1 m wide.
 A staircase leads to the roof.
 The building sheltered the monastery's animals, but also was a room for the farm laborers.
 Traces of the battle in 1866 are still visible, particularly on the staircase and the window jambs on the eastern wall.